arisapooeater/9CT-Task-1/PROJECT_DEVELOPMENT.md

 4.5/5

 Explain the reason for this score in detail:
 Although Vanessa was away for a couple of lessons, she caught up quickly with our plans and put a lot of effort into trying to comprehend our ideas and contribute to them.
-Although some more effort could've been put into our research task, she spent time outside of class with me discussing our project and what we could improve with it.
-She was also the one who rarely become sullen or frustrated even after our code failed multiple times on the same function.
+She also spent time outside of class with me discussing our project and what we could improve with it.
+She was also the one who rarely become sullen or frustrated even after our code failed multiple times on the same function and put a great amount of effort in making progress each lesson.

 When rating 1-5 with 1 being not at all and 5 being an exceptional amount, how much did this team member contribute to the team's efforts throughout this project?